jimhigson/oboe.js-dissertation/main/main.md

 infrequent delays and frequently requesting a few, giving an interface which stutters momentarily but often.

-I propose that progressive loading could render this tradeoff unnecessary by simultaneously delivering the best of both strategies.
+Progressive loading could render this tradeoff unnecessary by simultaneously delivering the best of both strategies.
 In the Twitter example this could be achieved by making large requests but instead of deferring all rendering until the request completes, add the